 - your use of our website;

-- you completing application forms for our products; and
+- you completing application forms in relation to our products and services;

 - through marketing activities which request information from you, such as surveys.